GNB-UAM/Kamali-et.al-ExSEnt-for-dementia/README.md

 ## 5. Citation

-If you use this code, cite:
-1. The dataset paper: doi:10.3390/data8060095.
-2. The manuscript listed in Section 1 (when publicly available).
+If you use this code, cite the manuscript listed in Section 1 (when publicly available).

 ## 6. Contact